ryanbekhen/feserve/docs/configuration.md

 ## Port

 If we do not set the `port` configuration then by default the application runs on port `8000`.
+If using Let's Encrypt then port `80` as default.

+## TLS Port

+If we do not set the `tlsPort` configuration then by default the application runs on port `443`.
+This configuration is used when Let's Encrypt is set.

 ## Headers